ACM-UCI/2022_icpc_qualifier_solutions/README.md

 ## [Musical Notation](https://open.kattis.com/problems/musicalnotation)
 * Difficulty: Easy
-* Categories: Ad-Hoc, Implemenation, Strings
+* Categories: Ad-Hoc, Implementation, Strings

 ### Solution
 This is an implementation problem so there are a variety of different ways to approach this problem.